digital-asset/daml/docs/source/migrate/index.rst

   Available options:
-    TARGET_PATH              Path where the new project should be located FROM_PATH                Path to the dar-package from which to migrate from TO_PATH                  Path to the dar-package to which to migrate to -h,--help                Show this help text
+    TARGET_PATH              Path where the new project should be located SOURCE                   Path to the main source file ('source' entry of the project configuration files of the input projects).
+    FROM_PATH                Path to the dar-package from which to migrate from TO_PATH                  Path to the dar-package to which to migrate to -h,--help                Show this help text